 - AU contributes $109 million in social benefits to the economy, such as reduced crime, incarceration, unemployment and welfare expenditures, according to the study.

-Additionally, the report estimates that the John C. Dunham STEM Partnership School, which will open on the Aurora campus in August 2014, will contribute $6.4 million to the Aurora area during the 2014-2015 academic year.
+Additionally, the report estimates that the John C. Dunham STEM Partnership School will contribute $6.4 million to the Aurora area during the 2014-2015 academic year.
 The project will bring about economic activity (i.e., increasing property values and sales tax revenue) and grant funding and have a positive effect on the lifetime earnings of its students.

 For more information, read the full Economic Impact Study.